What Is PITI? Its Meaning And What It Stands For

 What Does PITI Stand For?

 PITI is an acronym that stands for principal, interest, taxes and insurance.
 Many mortgage lenders estimate PITI for you before they decide whether you qualify for a mortgage.
-Lending institutions don’t want to extend you a loan that’s too high to pay back, because this increases the chances that you’ll default on the loan or skip a payment or two.
+Lending institutions don’t want to extend you a loan that’s too high to pay back, because this increases the chances that you’ll default on the loan or miss a payment or two.
 Know your estimated PITI so you can shop for an affordable home and make it easier for you to get a mortgage.

 Now that we know the definition of PITI, let’s break down each of the PITI components and analyze their significance.

 However, throughout the life of the loan, you pay more than your original $200,000 because of interest.
 Most lenders look at your principal balance and debt-to-income (DTI) ratio when they consider whether they should extend you a loan.

 Your DTI ratio is a calculation of your ability to make payments toward money you’ve borrowed.
 Your DTI ratio is comprised of your total minimum monthly debt divided by your gross monthly income and is expressed as a percentage.

 An interest rate is a percentage that shows how much you’ll pay your lender each month as a fee for borrowing money.
 Your mortgage lender calculates interest as a percentage of your principal over time.
 For example, if your principal loan is worth $200,000 and your lender charges you an interest rate of 4%, this means that you pay $8,000 (4% of $200,000) for the first year of your mortgage in interest.